Gardening Advice

 You may also like:

-Bald patches taking up more space than the greenery is not only unappealing, but they make room for moss to grow in the lawn, along with different weeds.
+Bald patches taking up more space than the greenery are not only unappealing, but they make room for moss to grow in the lawn, along with different weeds.
 Without addressing this problem quickly, with time, it gets harder to repair.
 So consider overseeding your lawn timely and rejuvenate it for good.
 Here’s how.

-he best time to reseed your lawn is in either spring or autumn.
+The best time to reseed your lawn is in either spring or autumn.
 Both have different reasoning behind it, so here’s how to choose according to your needs:

-Early spring is the suitable time for most grass types.
-It’s also the time when most people start noticing the first bald patches as the new grass sprouts, hence preferred time to act.
-If you decide to overseed your lawn in spring, make sure you choose appropriate grass type and always follow the given instructions.
+Early spring is a suitable time for most grass types.
+It’s also the time when most people start noticing the first bald patches as the new grass sprouts, hence the preferred time to act.
+If you decide to overseed your lawn in spring, make sure you choose the appropriate grass type and always follow the given instructions.
 If you succeed, you’ll have all summer to enjoy your green lawn and brag to your friends about it!

 On the other hand, even after a successful spring and summer, at the beginning of autumn, your lawn can look worn.
 Maybe you used your garden a lot, and there was foot traffic, or dry patches appeared both from the sun and uneven irrigation.
 If you choose to overseed in autumn, do so before the first frost, as the germination temperature of grass seeds is between 15-25 C°.
 Autumn seeding produces tougher grass that can withstand harsher temperature changes.
 The plus side of oversowing in early autumn is that nature can help you out a little with rain, resolving any irrigation concerns.